Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 Fiat-Chrysler Automobiles has issues.
-The merged company has long not known what to do with the brands they own but the issue hit critical mass in June 2018 when the FCA unveiled their five-year plan.
+The merged company has long not known what to do with the brands they own but the issue hit critical mass in June 2018 when the FCA unveiled its five-year plan.
 Some brands like Maserati got a plan that would help turn the direction it was headed in for the better.
-Other brands got plans that would help continue or add on to their current success.
-However, the brands that you could arguably say matter the most, Fiat, Chrysler, and Dodge, didn’t get plans that would showcase & ensure their future, rather laying the seeds for these brands demise.
+Other brands got plans that would help continue or add to their current success.
+However, the brands that you could arguably say matter the most, Fiat, Chrysler, and Dodge, didn’t get plans that would showcase & ensure their future, rather laying the seeds for these brands' demise.
 So this article is part four of an eight-part series, showcasing how I would position the brands the FCA owns to be better successful.
 Previously, I explained how to rebrand Jeep, Ram, Dodge, and SRT.
 This article, however, is particularly about how to resurrect Chrysler as a proper luxury brand that can truly challenge the German high powers.

 Mildly Better Times